LocaMartin/replacex/README.md

 ```

 ### Remove Duplicate URL and Parameter Combinations

-You can omit the argument to `-a` to only output each combination of URL and query string parameters once:
+Omit the argument to `-a` (append) to only output each combination of URL and query string parameters once:

 ```yml
 -$ cat urls.txt | replacex -a